Multi-Armed Bandits with Censored Consumption of Resources: The Bandit Problem

-Note that, in general, it is possible to have multiple optimal pairs $(i,\tau') \in [n] \times \mathcal{M}$, such that the instantaneous regret $r_t$ in (\ref{def_inst_regret}) vanishes.
-However, without loss of generality, we subsequently assume that there is only one unique pair $(i^*,\tau^*)$ such that $\nu^* = \nu_{i^*,\tau^*}$ holds, as having multiple optimal pairs only makes the learning problem easier. \begin{Rem} In the model outlined above, the effort of resource allocation is taken into account by discounting the obtained rewards through scaling with a factor $\gamma$.
-As an alternative, discounting may also be \emph{additive}, which leads to looking at an expected gain of the form
+where $(I_t,\tau_t)_{t=1}^T$ are the actions chosen by the learner during the $T$ rounds.
+Note that, in general, it is possible to have multiple optimal pairs $(i,\tautemp) \in [n] \times \mathcal{M}$, such that the instantaneous regret $r_t$ vanishes.
+However, without loss of generality, we subsequently assume that there is only one unique pair $(i^*,\tau^*)$ such that $\nu^* = \nu_{i^*,\tau^*}$ holds, as having multiple optimal pairs only makes the learning problem easier. \begin{remark} The considered bandit problem can recover the standard MAB problem by assuming that $\mathcal{M}=\{0\}$ and each arm's consumption of resources distribution is the Dirac measure on $\mathcal{M},$ while the cost and the penalty function are both the zero function.
+Moreover, it is also possible to consider problem scenarios in which there is only one fixed resource limit, say $\tilde \tau,$ by setting $\mathcal{M}=\{\tilde \tau\}.$ \end{remark}

-where $c:[0,1]\to[0,1]$ is a cost function\footnote{As a least requirement, the cost function should be monotone increasing.}.
-Our algorithmic solution presented below, along with its theoretical guarantees, can be adapted to this variant in a straightforward way. \end{Rem}